a1234321606/auth0_backend/readme.md

 [![codecov](https://codecov.io/gh/a1234321606/auth0_backend/graph/badge.svg?token=6MK81NAMR0)](https://codecov.io/gh/a1234321606/auth0_backend)

 # Backend for Auth0 Demo
 The goal of this project is to create several APIs, so users can access the dahboard and profile after users sign in.
-In this project, I've swiftly acquired and applied the new techniques, `Auth0` and `typescript`, in around one week as shown in the timesheet figure.
+In this project, I've swiftly acquired and applied the new techniques, `Auth0`, `Retool` and `typescript`, in around one week as shown in the timesheet figure.

 ![Timesheet](docs/timesheet.png)

 # Technology Stacks
 - Language: NodeJS, Typescript
 - 3rd-Party services/packages: Auth0, Gmail, Koa2
+- Database: Retool
 - Coding Stlyes: Airbnb
 - API Design: Swagger
 - Hosting: [Render](https://render.com)